Batman: The Brave and the Bold characters:

 - Composite Character: He's ostensibly Eobard Thawne (Reverse-Flash I/Zoom I) in his antagonism to Barry, his mask is that of Hunter Zolomon (Reverse-Flash II/Zoom II) with the black-and-red eyes.
 He also has speed minions who get their speed from a machine that is powered by a captured speedster which is taken from Savitar.

-- Curb-Stomp Battle : One of the few villains from the series that Batman can't defeat by his own even after the hero gets temporary super speed.
+- Curb-Stomp Battle : One of the few villains from the series that Batman can't defeat on his own, even after the hero gets temporary super speed.
+Zoom would have killed Batman if the Flash hadn't intervened.

 - Evil Overlord: Of the 25th century, in "Requiem for a Scarlet Speedster."